alxshelepenok/lumen/content/posts/introducing-the-fleek-api-cli-two-powerful-interfaces.md

 * GitHub Actions
 * Fleek's GraphQL API

-## The Fleek CLI 💻
+## The Hosting CLI 💻

 We gave our CLI a power up, and now it includes our hosting pipeline!
-Interact with Fleek’s Hosting directly from command line, **and try new cool workflow alternatives** like:
+You can now interact with Fleek’s Hosting directly from command line, **and try new cool workflow alternatives** like:

 * Fleek site deployments from local machine.
 * Usinh custom GitHub actions or deploy from other CIs.